-An organiser of an event will apply to the Council requesting their event to be considered a 'special event' where street trading is taking part at the event and there are more 10 or more consents that require issuing.
+All events that are agreed through the Events and Festival Policy (add link) will automatically receive a subsidy for street trading and traders will be charged a subsidised fee.
+For smaller events the event organiser can apply to the Council requesting their event to be considered for an event subsidy where street trading is taking part at the event and there are 10 or more consents that require issuing.

-7.0 - Why do we have street trading?
+6. Why do we have street trading?